 Ohio College Tech Prep

-Historically Black Colleges and Universities (HBCU) Transfer Program
+Historically Black Colleges and Universities (HBCU) Transfer Initiative

-HBCU Transfer Initiative is a partnership between Cuyahoga Community College, United Negro College Fund, and the Cleveland Council of Black Colleges Alumni Association.
-Students are urged to complete their associate's degree at Tri-C and move directly into their junior year at an Historically Black College and University.
-Students majoring in most areas can also earn credits through the project’s dual enrollment component, and transferring credits is a seamless process.
+The HBCU Transfer Initiative is a partnership between Cuyahoga Community College, United Negro College Fund and the Cleveland Council of Black Colleges Alumni Association.
+Students are urged to complete their associate degree at Tri-C and move directly into their junior year at an HBCU.

-A major advantage for students is saving thousands of dollars by beginning their coursework in high school or at Cuyahoga Community College.
-Call 216-987-3260 for more information.
+Save thousands of dollars by beginning your coursework in high school or at Cuyahoga Community College.
+Call 216-987-3260 to learn more.

 Tri-C Access Centers connect you with the education and job training you need to build a better future.
 Programs can lead to a job with family-supporting wages or put you on a path to a college degree or workforce credential.
 The Centers offer a range of services designed to meet you wherever you are in your education or career.

 The Access Centers are a collaboration between Cuyahoga Community College and Esperanza Inc., MetroHealth Medical Center, Broadway/Slavic Village and Olivet Housing and Community Development Corp. (an arm of Olivet Institutional Baptist Church), in partnership with Cuyahoga Metropolitan Housing Authority.

 Their purpose is to support individuals and families on their path to success by providing affordable or no-cost community-based educational and workforce programming.